jmackfair/JokesAPI/README.md

 # JokesAPI
 A custom API that demonstrates RESTful architecture.
 It leverages Node.js and Express.js to create the server.

+To find the API Documentation, go to https://documenter.getpostman.com/view/6048123/2s9XxsTv8Y#79b97759-642c-46e5-bc16-d8871fdd1d5d

 To use this API yourself:
 1. Initialize npm and use it to install the dependencies